-Students may request to take courses outside of their degree plan via the Enrollment Coordinator in writing.
-Upon written approval from the Enrollment Coordinator, students will schedule a meeting with the Enrollment Coordinator to update their degree plan with the additional course.
+Requests to enroll in courses outside of a student's degree plan or selected major/emphasis will be made in writing to the appropriate Program Director/Department Chair presiding over the degree program housing the course in question.
 Students who register/enroll in a course outside of their degree plan or selected major/emphasis without prior approval will be administratively withdrawn from the course.
+Clinical courses (e.g., Counseling Skills, Group Counseling, Practicum, Internship, MFT Field